redmacdev1988/quicksort/README.md

 Understanding and implementing quicksort comes in 2 main steps:

-* the divide and conquer recursion
+* divide and conquer recursion
-* the partition
+* partition

 # The divide and conquer recursion